CaptainKuro29/TECAA/projects/hugoGroupProject/lotusdocs/exampleSite/content/docs/deployment.md

 ### 5. Deploy Your Site

 Option 1 : Click "Deploy site."
 Netlify will start building your Hugo website.
 Option 2 : Access the folder where your hugo website is stored.
-Install netlify using
+Install netlify using:
 ```shell
 npm install -g netlify-cli
 ```
-.
-After the  is finished, type
+After the installation is finished, type:
 ```shell
 netlify deploy prod
 ```
 and follow the steps.

 ### 6. Access Your Site